Turning Blue

 The elite detective unit Cold Storage dispatches its best man to investigate.
 DI Jim Brindle may be obsessive, taciturn and solitary, but nobody on the force is more relentless in pursuing justice.
 Local journalist Roddy Mace has sacrificed a high-flying career as a reporter in London to take up a role with the local newspaper.
 For him the Muncy case offers the chance of redemption.

-Darker forces are at work than either man has realised.
+Darker forces are at work than either man has realized.
 On a farm high above the hamlet, Steven Rutter, a destitute loner, harbours secrets that will shock even the hardened Brindle.
 Nobody knows the bleak moors and their hiding places better than him.

 As Brindle and Mace begin to prise the secrets of the case from the tight-lipped locals, their investigation leads first to the pillars of the community and finally to a local celebrity who has his own hiding places, and his own dark tastes.